 Collection: Waves of Life

 Joy is a choice.
-Some days making this choice is harder.
-People are mean, hearts get broken, bodies do not always do what we want them to do and, sadly, we lose people we love.
-How do we survive grief, illness and heartbreak?
+Some days making that choice is harder.
+People are mean, hearts get broken, bodies don't always cooperate, and sadly, we lose people we love.
+How do we survive grief, illness, and heartbreak?

-I choose Joy.
-I choose to find joy in each day, I choose to find the strength from within and surround myself with that which feeds my soul.
+I choose joy.
+I choose to find it in each day, to draw strength from within, and to surround myself with what feeds my soul.
 From a young age, creating with glass has always brought me joy.
-I feel called to create with glass and, through working with it, the noise, worry, and pains of life go away.
-It is my hope that my work brings joy to others.
-Even though my body may not agree with me each day, or my heart may get bruised, I desire joy bad enough to go out and find it.
+When I work with it, the noise, worry, and pain of life fall away.
+It is my hope that my work brings that same feeling to others.
+Even when my body doesn't cooperate or my heart gets bruised, I want joy deeply enough to go out and find it.
 For me, glass is where it is most often discovered.

 I have spent time exploring the ocean and its parallels to glass and life.
-Each is affected by the world around them.
-When glass is hot enough, it flows like water.
-It can be smooth and inviting, or when broken it can be sharp and inflict pain.
-The ocean has warm calm days and stormy gray days, but it never stops moving.
+Each is shaped by the world around it.
+When glass is hot enough, it flows like water — smooth and inviting, or when broken, sharp enough to inflict pain.
+The ocean has warm, calm days and stormy gray ones, but it never stops moving.
 It never surrenders.
-It rides the storm, relying on the totality of what surrounds it and perseveres through its challenges.
-Ultimately it returns to its peaceful calm nature.
-My hope is that my work causes those who view it to reflect on the totality of their life, embracing challenges and appreciating the power of what helps them through them.
-Joy is the result of discovering beauty in the waves of life and it is my hope that my work encourages others to find their joy.
+It rides the storm, draws on everything that surrounds it, and perseveres.
+Ultimately, it returns to its peaceful, calm nature.
+My hope is that my work invites those who view it to reflect on the totality of their own lives — embracing challenges and appreciating the power of what carries them through.
+Joy is the result of discovering beauty in the waves of life, and it is my hope that my work encourages others to find theirs.